-Dr. Howard Gardner first proposed his Multiple Intelligence Theory over 40 years ago, and it has become widely accepted although still controversial in some fields.
-His theory in a nutshell is that IQ is not one-dimensional and can't be described by a single number.
-He proposed that there are at least eight different types of intelligence and each one has a corresponding area in the brain.
-(See sidebar for list of Multiple Intelligence areas)
+Dr. Howard Gardner first proposed Multiple Intelligence (MI) theory over 40 years, suggesting that IQ is not one-dimensional, and that it can't be described by a single number.
+Instead, he proposed that there are at least eight different types of intelligence, including visual-spatial, musical-rhythmic, interpersonal, and more.*

 Watch the video below to learn how to download this free Multiple Intelligences for Kids survey.
 You can use this survey with upper elementary and middle school students to help them figure out their strengths.
 In the video I explain how to administer the survey and some general guidelines for using it.
 You can also head over to my TeachersPayTeachers store and download it from there, but I suggest that you return to this page and watch the video before you use this with students.